As Valentine’s Day approaches

 The next time you catch your inner-dialogue spinning out of control with negativity and criticism, try this.
 Pause, take a deep breath, and imagine how you would talk to that person you love if they were you.
 This simple shift in your self-talk can dramatically change the way you feel towards yourself, and therefore how you treat yourself.

 Think about how you interact with your family when you’re feeling your best, vs. when you’re at your wits end.
 Chances are, the interaction is filled with much more love, presence, and tenderness when your cup is full.
-The out-dated belief that you are selfish for taking time for yourself has run its course, and it’s time to let it go!
+The outdated belief that you are selfish for taking time for yourself has run its course, and it’s time to let it go!
 I challenge you to think about all the beliefs that make you feel guilty for taking time for yourself.
 Write them all down.
 Now next to each one, write down a belief that you want to choose instead.
 For example, “I’m selfish for taking time for myself” could turn into “I model self-love for my family by taking care of myself” or “I choose to fill my cup so I can show up my best for my family.”
-That hour you’ve booked to get a massage or come to Changes to have some you time to get your hair done suddenly turns from a source of guilt to a healthy decision you made for your own well-being.
-You get to decide which beliefs you accept, and which it’s time to let go of so you can live in alignment with your values.
+That hour you’ve booked to get a massage or come to get your hair done suddenly turns from a source of guilt to a healthy decision you made for your own well-being.
+You get to decide which beliefs you accept, and which to let go so you can live in alignment with your values.

 Let us know in the comments how self-love shows up in your life, we are always looking for new ways to take care of ourselves.